Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ```
 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/data%20viz%20-%20stat_end_station%20(2).png)

-When analysing the start and end station, we can see throw the data visualization that casual riders tent to keep more downtown than annual members.
-In contrast we can view that members start farder from downtown end finish their rides mostly there.
+When analysing the start station, we can see through the charts that casual riders tend to start their trips more frequently downtown than annual members.
+In contrast, we can observe that members start their trips further from downtown.
+When looking at the ending station there isn't much different between customers.
+Both tend to end their rides closer to downtown.

 # **Conclusion**
 ***